Olunuga/100-days-of-code/r1-log.md

 **Link to work:** [tweet](https://twitter.com/myorwah/status/1037574801534148608)

 <h2 align="center">
-R1-Day 3: September 7, Wednesday, 2018
+R1-Day 3: September 7, Friday, 2018
 </h2>

-**Today's Progress**: Fixed the bug i intriduced yesterday by separating the block of code and nesting the location enabled logic and location access granted logic.
+**Today's Progress**: Fixed the bug i introduced yesterday by separating the block of code and nesting the location enabled logic and location access granted logic.
 Don't know if this is the best way yet, but got it to work.
 Also handled network connectivity (this was too long and not striaght forward compared to android, would hopefuly get a better method as time goes on)

 **learnt about**
 - Auto indenting code in xcode using control + I